 Tommy Hilfiger Arvind Fashion Private Limited, headquartered in India, currently does not have specific carbon emissions data available for the most recent year.
 The company is a current subsidiary of PVH Corp., which means that any climate commitments or emissions data may be inherited from its parent organisation.
 As part of its climate strategy, Tommy Hilfiger Arvind Fashion Private Limited aligns with various initiatives led by PVH Corp., including the Science Based Targets initiative (SBTi), CDP, and RE100.
 However, specific reduction targets or achievements have not been disclosed at this time.
 The absence of direct emissions data highlights the importance of corporate responsibility in addressing climate change.
 As a subsidiary, Tommy Hilfiger Arvind Fashion Private Limited is expected to adhere to the sustainability goals set forth by PVH Corp., which may include significant commitments to reduce emissions across Scope 1, 2, and 3 categories in the future.

-Tommy Hilfiger Arvind Fashion Private Limited's Scope 3 emissions, which decreased by 26% last year and decreased by approximately 47% since 2017, demonstrating supply chain emissions tracking.
-Nearly all of their carbon footprint comes from suppliers and value chain emissions, representing nearly all emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 73% of Scope 3 emissions.
+Tommy Hilfiger Arvind Fashion Private Limited's reported Scope 3 emissions decreased by 8% last year and increased by approximately 40% since 2017.
+Nearly all of their reported carbon footprint comes from their upstream supply chain categories, with "Purchased Goods and Services" being the largest emissions source at 41% of total reported Scope 3 emissions.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.

-Tommy Hilfiger Arvind Fashion Private Limited has not publicly committed to specific 2030 or 2050 climate goals through the major frameworks we track.
+Tommy Hilfiger Arvind Fashion Private Limited has established climate goals through participation in recognized frameworks and target-setting initiatives.
 Companies often set interim 2030 targets and long-term 2050 net-zero goals to demonstrate measurable progress toward decarbonization.